FarahSyed/100-days-coding-challenge/day-90/README.md

 - [Fetching Data](https://nextjs.org/learn/dashboard-app/fetching-data)

+Continued fetching data in day-89 folder, as Postgres Databases limit has reached

 ## Fetching Data

 In this task, we explored different methods to fetch data in a Next.js application and built out the dashboard overview page.
 Here’s a summary of the key concepts: